-	You Can Help Your Neighbors Stay Warm!
+You Can Help Your Neighbors Stay Warm.

 Customer Assistance Referral Evaluation Service (CARES)

 PA 2-1-1 Southwest is a resource and information hub that connects people with community, health and disaster services through a free, 24/7 confidential phone service.
 2-1-1 is a FREE, accessible, 3-digit telephone number available to everyone, providing easy access to customized health, housing and human services information in one place.
-Assistance is confidential and is a great way to connect you or a love one with community resources that can help.
+Assistance is confidential and is a great way to connect you or a loved one with community resources that can help.

 PA 2-1-1 Southwest serves the following 11 Counties in Southwestern Pennsylvania: Allegheny, Armstrong, Beaver, Butler, Fayette, Greene, Indiana, Lawrence, Mercer, Washington, and Westmoreland.